BkAsDrP/Softkill9000/COLAB_SETUP.md

 2. **Run the Cells**:
    - Click **Runtime → Run all** or run cells individually
-   - The notebook will automatically install the package and run demonstrations
+   - The notebook will automatically install the package, upgrade NumPy, and restart the runtime
+   - After auto-restart, continue with the verification cell

 ### Option 2: Quick Installation in Any Colab Notebook